Access content Access the menu

 Content type: Page

-Director: Jean-Patrick Respaut Administrative Manager: Dominique Barbe-Asensio Responsibilities: The Joint Service for Support of Pedagogical Innovation is tasked with initiating, accompanying, and supporting pedagogical transformation, establishing the conditions for evaluating the systems developed, and measuring the impact of their implementation in relation to the stated objectives, based on a Research approach.
+Director: Jean-Patrick Respaut Administrative Manager: Dominique Barbe-Asensio Responsibilities: The Joint Service for Support of Pedagogical Innovation is tasked with initiating, accompanying, and supporting pedagogical transformation, establishing the conditions for evaluating the systems developed, and measuring the impact of their implementation in relation to the stated objectives, using a Research approach.
 It provides expertise in the field of pedagogy based on an experimental approach.
 It brings together stakeholders through local, national, and international networks.
 It conducts research on pedagogical practices and student learning.
 Learn more about pedagogical innovation See the organizational charts of the University of Montpellier

 Campus Life Department